Kitty Fisher: Later life and death

 The first artist known to have painted Fisher was Joshua Reynolds.
 In addition to the portraits made famous through engraved prints that were marketed directly to the public, he did several other paintings of Fisher, some of which appear to be unfinished studies.

 Nathaniel Hone painted her at least once in 1765, at the height of her popularity, and possibly a second time.
 His famous painting, now in the National Portrait Gallery, London.
 Besides sitting multiple times for Hone and Reynolds, she may have been painted by Philip Mercier, James Northcote, and Richard Purcell, among others.

 Apart from the letters of Giustiniana Wynne, she is also mentioned in the diaries and letters of Madame D'Arblay and Horace Walpole among others.

-In 1766, she married John Norris, son of the M.P. for Rye and grandson of Admiral Sir John Norris.
+In 1766, she married John Norris, the M.P. for Rye and son of Admiral Sir John Norris.
 She came to live at her husband's family house, Hemsted (now the premises of the prestigious English public school Benenden School).
 Some sources say she settled into the proper role of mistress of Hemsted, building up Norris's fortune and enjoying the company of the locals, who appreciated her generosity to the poor.
-However, she died only four months after her marriage, some sources say from the effects of lead-based cosmetics (although this may be a confusion with the fate of her rival Lady Coventry), or possibly from smallpox or consumption (now known as Tuberculosis), in 1767.
+However, she died only four months after her marriage, some sources say from the effects of lead-based cosmetics (although this may be a confusion with the fate of her rival Lady Coventry), or possibly from smallpox or consumption (now known as tuberculosis), in 1767.
 She was buried in Benenden churchyard dressed in her best ball gown.